SysKitTeam/docs-point/governance-and-automation/provisioning/templates.md

   Read more about setting up these governance policies and customizing them to your needs [here](../automated-workflows/set-up-automated-workflows.md).

-Once you complete this process, your new template will appear in the **Templates** list and will become visible for end-users in **SysKit Point teams app** when requesting a new workspace.
+Once you complete this process, your new template will appear in the **Templates** list and will become visible for end-users in **SysKit Point Teams app** when requesting a new workspace.

+### SharePoint Site Template

+When creating a SharePoint Site template, there are a couple of differences compared to Microsoft Teams template.

+- **Site Template** - you can choose the site template for the SharePoint Site workspace created from this template

+- **Primary Site Collection Admin** – allows multiple options:
+  - Predefine the primary site collection admin
+  - Allow end-users to specify the primary site collection admin

+- **Additional Site Collection Admins** – allows multiple options:
+  - Predefine site collection admins that are always added to this type of workspace
+  - Allow end-users to specify additional ones in addition to predefined admins
+  - Leave this option altogether to the end-user who is requesting a new workspace

+- **Site Members** – allows multiple options:
+  - Predefine site members that are always added to this type of workspace
+  - Allow end-users to specify additional members in addition to predefined members
+  - Leave this option altogether to the end-user who is requesting a new workspace

+### Yammer Community Template

+When creating a Yammer Community template, there are a couple of differences compared to Microsoft Teams template.

+- **Community Admins** – allows multiple options:
+  - Predefine community admins that are always added to this type of workspace
+  - Allow end-users to specify additional ones in addition to predefined community admins
+  - Leave this option altogether to the end-user who is requesting a new workspace

+- **Community Members**
+  - Predefine community members that are always added to this type of workspace
+  - Allow end-users to specify additional community members in addition to predefined community members
+  - Leave this option altogether to the end-user who is requesting a new workspace

+### Microsoft 365 Group Template

+Find all options available when creating a Microsoft 365 Group template described in the [Microsoft Teams Template section](#microsoft-teams-template).